wesleyjr01/terraform-dms/README.md

 * Create a file names `outputs.tf`.
 * After editing `outputs.tf`, apply changes: `terraform apply`
 * You can now query outputs with `terraform output`

+### Notes about DMS
+* Activate `binlog` on source Postgres db before appling CDC on DMS Replication Instance:
+  * Create a new `Parameter Group`.
+On this new `Parameter Group`, change the parameter `rds.logical_replication` from 0 to 1.
+The other parameter to change is `wal_sender_timeout`, set it to 0.
+Then, set this newly created Parameter Group to the RDS instance.
+* We must configure our Replication Instance in such a way that the Change Captures are not too small (dumping too many small files into the Data Lake buckets).
+We need to figure our the correct parameters to dump correct size batches on our change data captures (files around a few hundred megabytes each is good, not kilobytes).
+* [Read this link about VPC peering](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.PublicPrivate.html), were we can connect two different VPCs as they were one.
+This can be very usefull for migrating tasks that need to reach two different VPCs.
+* A `subnet group` is a collection of subnets (typically private) that you can designate for your clusters running in an Amazon Virtual Private Cloud (VPC) environment.
+When creating a `Replication Instance`, you must specify a `aws_dms_replication_subnet_group`.
+On `aws_dms_replication_subnet_group`, you must specify `subnet_ids`.
+* An `AWS security group` acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.
+Both inbound and outbound rules control the flow of traffic to and traffic from your instance, respectively.
+You will have to define `vpc_security_group_ids` in your `aws_dms_replication_instance`.